Gamma Knife Radiosurgery for Pituitary Tumors

 If a pituitary tumor invades into the cavernous sinus, Gamma Knife® radiosurgery can be performed to minimize radiation damage to the gland.
 The Gamma Knife delivers a single, finely-focused, high dose of radiation precisely to the target abnormality using the radiation from 201 cobalt-60 sources.
 The precision of the delivery system minimizes radiation dose to the surrounding normal tissue, thereby reducing the chances of side effects.
 It can be used to treat pituitary tumors as small as 2 mm in diameter.

-UCSF Medical Center and UCSF Children's Hospital were the first Gamma Knife centers in northern California beginning in 1991 and operate today with the latest model "C" Gamma Knife, soon to be upgraded to the Perfexion® Gamma Knife in July 2007.
-The UCSF Gamma Knife team has over 15 years of experience with radiosurgery and has treated over 2,400 patients.
+UCSF Medical Center and UCSF Children's Hospital were the first Gamma Knife centers in northern California beginning in 1991 and operate today with the latest model, called the Perfexion® Gamma Knife.
+The UCSF Gamma Knife team has over 20 years of experience with radiosurgery and has treated over 3,600 patients.

 CyberKnife Radiosurgery for Pituitary Tumors